DrDonk/OC4VM/docs/spoof.md

 `C02CJ1YQ046M | C02014306GU00001M`

 7. For the ROM make up a value and insert it or use the VMs MAC address removing the ":"s.

+*NOTE: It looks like ROM value setting is broken using VMX or OCLP settings*

 8. Save the VMX file
 9. Run the VM and use System Profiler to check settings